ComposableAnalytics/Docs/docs/Tutorial/Lunch.md

 ### Scheduling the DataFlow

 Finally, we want to schedule the DataFlow to run every week day at noon.
 There's a module for that!
 Activation modules will activate the DataFlow when the criteria is met, without you having to hit the run button.
 The `Timer` module activates a DataFlow at the assigned time.
 This is a similar format to a cron scheduler.
 We don't want it to run on weekends, so set the day of week to `Monday,Tuesday,Wednesday,Thursday,Friday`.
 And then set the hour (0-23) and minute to when you want to be notified.
+It does not need to be connected to any other modules.
 And that's our DataFlow!

 ![Timer Module](img/LunchTimer.png)